cirily/appmotor/README.md

-# Cirily AppMotor
+# Piscesys AppMotor

-Optimize the speed of starting Cirily apps.
+Optimize the speed of starting Pisces apps.

 ## Dependencies (For Ubuntu/Debian)